kofort9/lastproject--mips/readme.txt

 # https://github.com/kofort9/lastproject--mips

 .data
-  emptyMessage: .asciiz "Input is empty."
+  emptyMessage: .asciiz "Input is empty." # message that is displayed if string is empty
-  lengthMessage: .asciiz "Input is too long."
+  lengthMessage: .asciiz "Input is too long." # message that is displayed if string is too long
-  baseErrorMessage: .asciiz "Invalid base-28 number."
+  baseErrorMessage: .asciiz "Invalid base-28 number." # message that is displayed if characters are not in set
-  userInput: .space 60
+  userInput: .space 1000

 .text

-  main:
+  main: # gets user input
    li $v0, 8
    la $a0, userInput
    li $a1, 60
    syscall

-  removeLeadingSpace:
-   li $t8, 32
-   lb $t9, 0($a0)
+  removeLeadingSpace: # removes unessary space in string li $t8, 32 lb $t9, 0($a0)
    beq $t8, $t9, removeFirst
    move $t9, $a0
    j checkLength

-  removeFirst:
-   addi $a0, $a0, 1
+  removeFirst: #removes first space in string addi $a0, $a0, 1 j removeLeadingSpace
-   j removeLeadingSpace

-  checkLength:
+  checkLength: # checks input length
     addi $t0, $t0, 0
     addi $t1, $t1, 10
     add $t4, $t4, $a0

-  lengthLoop:
+  lengthLoop: # loops through each char in string
     lb $t2, 0 ($a0)
     beqz $t2, done
     beq $t2, $t1, done